 South Africa's rand on firmer footing as dollar weakens

-JOHANNESBURG, May 30 (Reuters) - South Africa's rand firmed early on Monday as the U.S. dollar weakened, ahead of a slew of local economic data in the coming days that could give clues on the health of the economy.
+JOHANNESBURG, May 30 (Reuters) - South Africa's rand strengthened on Monday as the U.S. dollar weakened, ahead of a slew of local economic data in the coming days that could give clues on the health of the economy.

 Local focus in the week will be on a number of economic indicators, including April credit and money supply data ZACRED=ECI, unemployment numbers for the first quarter of 2022 ZAUNR=ECI and April trade balance numbers ZATBAL=ECI - all due on Tuesday.